 Deadline: December 8

 This award is made possible by the Dr. Harihara Mehendale ASIO-SIG student award endowment fund established with SOT.
 Multiple awards will be given each year to students of Indian origin, for their presentations made at the SOT Annual Meeting.
-Each student award includes monetary award and a plaque or a certificate.
+Each student award includes monetary award and a certificate.

 The number of awards presented each year and the award winners will be determined by ASIO awards committee.

 - Only graduate students of Indian origin are eligible to apply for this award.

 - Must be enrolled in the graduate program at the time of application for this award.

 - The applicant must be the first author (equal contribution first co-author is acceptable) in the submitted abstract.
 This is indicative of lead role and significant contribution of the applicant in the research work.

 - Must be an ASIO member (or have pending application for membership*).
 If not a member yet, you can apply for ASIO membership throughout the year via the following link: https://www.toxicology.org/groups/sig/ASIO/Docs/ASIO-NonSOTMemberApplication.pdf.
 There is no SOT membership requirement.
 However, we strongly encourage applicants to apply for SOT membership, if they are not members currently.